jacob-mennell/learningNotes/SQL.md

 - If an error occurs within the `TRY` block, control is passed to the `CATCH` block, where you can log the error, perform cleanup, or take other appropriate actions.
 - Using `TRY...CATCH` helps prevent unhandled exceptions from crashing your SQL code and provides better error reporting and handling.

+## Partition, distribution, index

+**Partitioning**:
+- **Definition**: Partitioning involves dividing a large table into smaller, manageable pieces called partitions based on a chosen column or key, such as date or region.
+- **Purpose**: It improves query performance, data manageability, and maintenance.
+- **Example**: Partitioning by date or region can significantly enhance query efficiency for specific date ranges or regions.
+- **Parallelism**: When querying a single partition, parallel compute benefits may be limited since most nodes remain idle.
+- **Data Transfer Overhead**: Querying a single partition may still introduce some data transfer overhead if the data spans multiple nodes.
+- **Balancing Act**: Designing an effective partitioning strategy involves balancing optimization for specific queries with the overall data distribution strategy.

+**Distribution**:
+- **Definition**: Distribution determines how data is physically spread across multiple nodes or servers in a distributed database system.
+- **Purpose**: It achieves data scalability, fault tolerance, and parallel processing in a distributed environment.
+- **Types**: Common distribution types include hash distribution (evenly distributes data based on a hash of a column's value), range distribution (distributes data based on a defined range of values), and round-robin distribution (evenly distributes data without considering the data itself).
+- **Example**: Hash distribution can optimize query performance when targeting specific data subsets.
+- **Parallel Computing**: Distribution maximizes parallel computing benefits when queries involve broader data ranges or multiple data subsets.

+**Indexes** (Clustered vs. Non-Clustered):
+- **Clustered Index**: Defines the physical order of data rows in a table based on the index key.
+There can only be one clustered index per table.
+  - Ideal for speeding up queries that involve range scans or retrieve data in the order of the index.
+  - The actual data rows are stored in the same order as the clustered index, reducing data retrieval times.
+- **Non-Clustered Index**: Creates a separate structure for index data that references the actual data rows in the table.
+  - Suitable for speeding up queries that involve data retrieval by specific column values, but not necessarily in a specific order.
+  - Offers flexibility for multiple non-clustered indexes on a single table.

+In summary, partitioning enhances query performance and data manageability by dividing tables into smaller pieces, while distribution optimizes parallel computing in a distributed database.
+Indexes, whether clustered or non-clustered, play a critical role in improving query performance by providing efficient access paths to the data.
+Balancing these strategies based on your specific use case is essential for efficient database design.

+In SQL databases, you would use both clustered and non-clustered indexes, but they serve different purposes and are applied in different scenarios:

+**Clustered Index**:
+1. **Primary Key**: A clustered index determines the physical order of data rows in a table.
+Typically, a table has only one clustered index, and it's often defined on the primary key column(s).
+2. **Data Organization**: Data rows in a table with a clustered index are physically stored in the same order as the index.
+This means that the clustered index defines the table's physical structure.
+3. **Data Retrieval**: Clustered indexes are efficient for retrieving ranges of data or sorting data because the data is physically ordered as per the index.
+4. **Unique**: By default, a primary key constraint creates a unique clustered index.
+It enforces data integrity by ensuring that each row is uniquely identifiable.

+**Non-Clustered Index**:
+1. **Additional Indexes**: You can have multiple non-clustered indexes on a table.
+These are used to improve query performance for specific columns or queries.
+2. **Data Organization**: Non-clustered indexes store a copy of the indexed column(s) with a pointer to the corresponding data row in the clustered index or the heap (if there's no clustered index).
+3. **Data Retrieval**: Non-clustered indexes are useful for efficiently querying specific columns or for sorting data based on the indexed columns.
+They can significantly improve query performance for filtering operations.
+4. **Not Unique**: Non-clustered indexes do not have to be unique.
+Multiple rows can have the same indexed values.

+**When to Use Each**:
+- **Clustered Index**: Use a clustered index when you want to determine the physical order of data rows in a table, such as when defining a primary key.
+Typically, choose a column that is frequently used in range queries or sorting operations.
+- **Non-Clustered Index**: Use non-clustered indexes to improve query performance for specific columns or to create indexes on columns that are not suitable for a clustered index.
+They are especially useful for columns frequently used in filtering or joining operations.

+In summary, clustered indexes define the physical order of data in a table and are suitable for columns used in sorting and range queries, while non-clustered indexes are used to improve query performance for specific columns and are handy for columns used in filtering and joining operations.
+The choice between them depends on your specific querying and data retrieval needs.

+A heap, which is a database table without a clustered index (meaning the rows are stored in no specific order), can have different performance characteristics compared to a table with a clustered index.
+Whether a heap is quicker or slower to query depends on the specific context and the types of queries you are performing.
+Here are some considerations:

+**Advantages of a Heap (No Clustered Index):**
+1. **Insert Performance**: Inserts into a heap can be faster because there's no need to maintain the physical order of data rows.
+2. **Simplified Maintenance**: Heap tables can be easier to maintain for certain scenarios, especially when there are frequent data inserts and updates.
+There's no need to rearrange data rows as in a clustered index.

+**Disadvantages of a Heap:**
+1. **Slower Retrieval**: Retrieving data from a heap can be slower for certain types of queries, especially those involving filtering, sorting, or joining, because there is no specific order to the data rows.
+2. **Fragmentation**: Over time, as data is inserted, updated, and deleted, a heap can become fragmented.
+Fragmentation can negatively impact query performance.
+3. **Full Table Scans**: Queries that do not use an index often require full table scans in a heap, which can be slower than indexed retrieval.

+**Clustered Index Advantages:**
+1. **Faster Retrieval**: A clustered index provides a specific order to the data rows, making it faster for range queries, sorting, and retrieval based on the indexed columns.
+2. **Reduced Fragmentation**: Because a clustered index organizes data, it can reduce fragmentation and maintain data continuity.
+3. **Better for Joins**: Clustered indexes can improve join performance when joining on the indexed columns.

+In summary, the choice between a heap and a clustered index depends on your specific use case.
+If your workload primarily involves data inserts and updates with few read operations, a heap may be suitable for simplicity and insert performance.
+However, for read-heavy workloads or queries that require efficient data retrieval, filtering, or sorting, a clustered index is generally a better choice as it provides a defined order for data rows, which can significantly enhance query performance.

 ## SQL join
 In SQL, the efficiency of joining tables depends on several factors, including the size of the tables, the available indexes, and the specific database system being used.
 Generally, the efficiency of joining tables can be summarized as follows: